-I am very sensitive and empathic, and have experienced much trauma in my life so far.
 I am the child of two lineages steeped in trauma and conflict: a German father and a Jewish-American mother whose ancestors fled pogroms in Eastern Europe.
-From infancy until age 15 I was sexually abused by an uncle.
-I bonded to my nanny as a mother, but a move at age 5 separated us.
-I was raised mostly in Atlanta, Georgia, U.S., a place with a history of slavery and racial tension for over 300 years; it is the birthplace of Martin Luther King, Jr., and home of a Confederate Memorial that is the largest bas-relief sculpture in the world and is carved into a mountain in a public park.
+From infancy until age 15, I was sexually abused by an uncle.
+I bonded to my nanny as a mother, but a cross-country move at age 5 separated us.
+I grew up primarily in Atlanta, Georgia, U.S., a place with a history of slavery and racial tension for over 300 years; it is the birthplace of Martin Luther King, Jr., and home of a Confederate Memorial that is the largest bas-relief sculpture in the world that is carved in a mountain in a public park.

 Throughout childhood I had problems with my digestive and hormonal systems; from ages 18-33, I endured intense physical health challenges, with my digestive, hormonal and nervous systems dis-functioning and shutting down.
 My body was so full of trauma, I could not digest what I had experienced, nor be present in my environment.
-I did not know myself, and did not know better.
+I did not know myself, and did not realise it.
 I had poor boundaries and was in many codependent and abusive relationships, including with my family of origin.
-Because of an interest in justice I let myself be bribed into law school, though the Western legal system is not my idea of justice at all.
-Determined to be of service, I spent years doing pro bono and low-paid work in the U.S. and around the world with a focus on child advocacy, community building and conflict resolution.
-In India I drafted a law to criminalise child sexual abuse; in South Africa I led a small non-profit in community building and conflict resolution for a group of Zulu communities; in Australia I worked with survivors of clergy sexual abuse which helped lead to the country’s first inquiry into the issue.
+Because of an interest in justice I let myself be pushed into law school, though the Western legal system is not my idea of justice at all.
+Determined to be of service, I spent years doing pro bono and low-paid work in the U.S. and around the world with a focus on child advocacy, community building, and conflict resolution.
+In India I drafted a law to criminalise child sexual abuse that passed in 2012; in South Africa I led a small non-profit focused on community building and did conflict resolution with a rural Zulu communities; in Australia I worked with survivors of clergy sexual abuse, which ultimately led to a Royal Commission and a lot of systemic reform.